LunarG/VulkanTools/vkconfig/vkconfig.md

 - Layers will use the override layer settings and ignore the local file with no warning to the user.
 - Layer paths may not be duplicated in the layer override json file.
 They currently are.
 - Layer execution order express in the "Select Vulkan Layers to override and execution order" window is not accurate, only ***forced on*** layers can be ordered.
+- Layers settings fields are not checked for syntax errors.